84000/translation-memory-resources/README.md

 > <prop name="folio">F.71.a</prop>

 These were siblings to the actual <seg>s in the .tmx; however, this does not mark the folio ref’s position in the segment string.
-#3.
-Finished TMs
+# 3. Finished TMs:

 [Document the previous versions “-1.0” vs. current “-2.0”, all the metadata, and how they are to be used with OmegaT and 84000’s TM search tool.]
-#4.
-Instructions for TM Editors:
+# 4. Instructions for TM Editors:

 [This section just instructions for how to use InterText.
 I will link to the relevant chapters of the online PDF of the InterText guied, or also make a short screencast, as the InterText guide is a bit wordy and the TM editors don’t need to read it all]

 [The following section will contain the more critical instructions for how to determine the segments themselves.]

-#5.
-TM Standards
+# 5. TM Standards

 In order to make the TMs an optimal resource for using on CAT platforms and for machine learning, it is important to clearly define what makes a single segment of Tibetan so that they may be created in a consistent way when they are created by different TM editors.